APrettyCoolProgram/crispy-box/Building-CrispyBox-from-scratch.md

 Dropbox will automatically start.
 Follow the on-screen instructions to complete the setup.

-Once Dropbox starts synching, you'll need to get the IP Address of the CrispyBox, so you'll know where to map.
+Once Dropbox starts syncing, you'll need to get the IP Address of the CrispyBox, so you'll know where to map.
 First, open a new instance of screen:
     ```
     Ctrl-A, c
     ```	, then get the IP for CrispyBox:
     ```
     $ ip addr show
-    ```
-.
+    ```.

 Finally, using your preferred method, map to "\\<IP_ADDRESS>\CrispyBox".